Developing a Post-Disaster Business Plan

-continuing to operate to the pre-disaster business model
+- continuing to operate as per your pre-disaster business model

-As the authors of "Are U Ready?
-Surviving Small Business Disaster" state: "Remember, the decisions you make at this point concerning your business, if not thought through very carefully, could be detrimental to your future.
-Your decision could also have an impact on many other people, including the broader community, and could possibly affect others’ livelihood as well."
+As the authors of ‘Are U Ready?
+Surviving Small Business Disaster’* state; ‘Remember, the decisions you make at this point concerning your business, if not thought through very carefully, could be detrimental to your future.
+Your decision could also have an impact on many other people, including the broader community, and could affect others’ livelihood as well.’

-In developing a recovery plan, it may be very difficult to make assumptions in a post-disaster environment - past experiences may no longer be relevant and the market may have changed significantly, at least in the short term.
-The evaluation of the market following a disaster will help you with your assumptions.
+Documenting assumptions in your business plan is important, however it may be difficult to make assumptions in a post-disaster environment - past experiences may no longer be relevant, and the market may have changed significantly, at least in the short term.
+The evaluation of the market following a disaster will help you formulate your business assumptions.